Feta is a soft, rindless white cheese with holes in it.

-Despite Greece’s drawing on thousands of years of history to define the Feta tradition to which they claim ownership, storing the cheese in brine appears to be a recent innovation, possibly as recent as 1898, as a way of preserving the cheese long enough to ship.
-Good thing the PDO status wasn’t granted in the 1800s, or their own modern version of the cheese wouldn’t qualify as Feta, either.
+Despite Greece’s drawing on thousands of years of history to define the feta tradition to which they claim ownership, storing the cheese in brine appears to be a recent innovation, possibly as recent as 1898, as a way of preserving the cheese long enough to ship.

 Literature & Lore

-Feta in Greek means slice, which is pretty much the last thing you can successfully do with Feta, but the name actually refers to either the curds being sliced or how the cheese is sold in the market.
+Feta in Greek means slice, which is pretty much the last thing you can successfully do with most feta, but the name actually refers to either the curds being sliced or how the cheese is sold in the market.